 Written and Directed by Patrick Cederberg and Walter Woodman, Production Design by Alexis Cuthbert, Edited by Max Lawlor

-“Noah“, a 2013 short film by Patrick Cederberg and Walter Woodman, is an astute observation of the Information Age, hyperconnected and disembodied, where human interaction is filtered through the digital tools that we use to represent ourselves, that can distort or distill the truth, intentionally or accidentally.
+“Noah“, a 2013 short film by Patrick Cederberg and Walter Woodman, is a shrewd observation of the Information Age, hyperconnected and disembodied, where human interaction is filtered through digital tools that we use to represent ourselves, that can distort or distill the truth, intentionally or accidentally.
 Noah is about to head off to college in a different city, and his conversation with his girlfriend Amy has taken on the gravity of a break-up.
 Suspecting there is someone else, Noah sleuths out details online.

 Unfolding entirely within the verisimilitude of a desktop computer, the film’s actions mirror that of a typical computer user’s usage, gathering and giving information across a variety of platforms—social networks, search engines, text messaging and online chat portals.
 Most revelatory of this medium is the possibility for concealment and an illusion of knowledge, or more incisively, between knowing and not knowing, real knowledge and perceived knowledge.
 This breakneck pace of information retrieval enables a hubris of certainty, but the truth is a much more uncertain affair.